canonical/wordpress-k8s-operator/docs/reference/configurations.md

 - _wp_plugin_openstack_objectstorage_config_: YAML dictionary with keys named after WordPress settings and the desired values.
 Please note that the settings will be reset to values provided every time hooks run.
 Below are available values of the configuration yaml.
+  It is important to note that for multi-unit deployments, the `openstack-objectstorage-k8s` plugin must be enabled to sync data across WordPress applications.

   ```
   auth-url:authentication URL to openstack.
 Example: http://10.100.115.2/identity